Firex86/LunchBot/README.md

 - [X] Automation Parces The Correct Data And Saves It To A Word File
 - [ ] Automation Marks Out All Allergens And Saves Them To A Parametre
 - [x] Automation Sends The .PDF File To All Members In The Email List
-- [ ] Automation Saves The .PDF File In Google Drive For Later Usage
+- [X] Automation Saves The .PDF File In Local Folder And Renames It With Correct Date